What Makes a Home "Homey"? - It Isn't a Style - It's a Feeling

 Be ourselves, messy hair and all

-Feel held by our surroundings
+Feel supported by our surroundings

-Move easily through our day
+Move easily through the day

 That’s what homey feels like.